Cellophane (FKA Twigs song)

-"Cellophane" (stylised as cellophane) is a song by English singer FKA Twigs, released as the lead single from her second studio album Magdalene (2019).
-The song was released on 24 April 2019 through Young.
-It was her first single in three years.
+"Cellophane" is a song by English singer FKA Twigs and the lead single from her second studio album, Magdalene (2019).
+It was released on 24 April 2019 through the record label Young.
 Its music video was also released on 24 April.
 "Cellophane" was met with widespread critical acclaim, with Twigs' vocal performance drawing significant praise.

 Background and recording

-After the release of her debut album LP1 in 2014, FKA Twigs (real name Tahliah Debrett Barnett) began dating and eventually became engaged to English actor Robert Pattinson.
-Their relationship faced significant internet and tabloid attention, and Twigs became subject to racist abuse and hostility from some fans of The Twilight Saga, in which Pattinson played one of the main characters (Edward Cullen), who hoped the actor would recommence his relationship with his Twilight co-star Kristen Stewart.
+After the release of her debut album LP1 in 2014, FKA Twigs (real name Tahliah Debrett Barnett) began dating and eventually became engaged to the English actor Robert Pattinson.
+Their relationship faced significant internet and tabloid attention, and Twigs became subject to racist abuse and hostility from some fans of The Twilight Saga, in which Pattinson played one of the main characters (Edward Cullen), who hoped the actor would rekindle his relationship with his Twilight co-star Kristen Stewart.
 It was reported by The Sun in October 2017 that the two had ended their engagement.
 Several publications consider or speculate that "Cellophane"'s subject matter was inspired by this relationship.

 In an interview with Double J in June 2019, Twigs revealed that she had begun writing "Cellophane" a little over a year from then, although "the feeling for the song maybe started a year before that," during a period of isolation away from friends and family in Los Angeles.
 She developed an interest in medieval-inspired Gunne Sax dresses from the 1970s, purchasing a large number of them, and consequently would spend a significant amount of time "just wandering around in these medieval dresses."
 During this period, she began recording a number of songs for an album, including "Cellophane".